procszoo/procszoo/README.md

     # on old Fedora/RHEL5/CentOS5
     sudo yum -y install python-json python-ctypes

-After that, all you need are to clone it and do as follows, then you will get an interactve shell.
+After that, all you need are to clone it and do as follows,

     git clone https://github.com/xning/procszoo.git
     cd procszoo && make clean && make cd bin
+    # what namsepaces are available?
     ./richard_parker -l
+    # waht C functions are available?
+    ./richard_parker --available-c-functions
+    # get an interactive shell
     ./richard_parker

 If your Linux kernel doesn't support "user" namespaces, e.g., RHEL6/CentOS6, you need run the *richard_parker* as *super user*

-    ./richard_parker -l
     sudo ./richard_parker

 And now, you can check sth that we are in namespaces